Microsoft-Learn-Students-Club/MLSC-website/README.md

    This command will start the development server and open the app in your default web browser.

 5. **Access the App:**
    Open your web browser and go to [http://localhost:5173](http://localhost:5173).
-You should see the MLSC Website in React + Vite.js app running locally.
+You should see the MLSC VCET Website in React + Vite.js app running locally.

 6. **Explore the App:**
-   You can now explore the different sections of the MLSC Website, such as Home, Works, Team, Leaderboard and Contact Us.
+   You can now explore the different sections of the MLSC VCET Website, such as Home, Works, Team, Leaderboard and Contact Us.

 7. **Stop the Development Server:**
    To stop the development server, press `Ctrl + C` in the terminal where the server is running.